kguyaux/tvpaint-avalon/README.md

 This project is very much in progress, parts are still in the proof-of-concept-fase.
 It has been mainly tested on fedora(linux).
 So you can say it is still in the testing-fase.
 In my testing-env I have the module `avalon-core` & `pyblish`, etc. pointed to, by putting it in $PYTHONPATH
-the rest of the dependacies are in `requirements.txt`
+the rest of the dependancies are in `requirements.txt`

 ### Download:
 `git clone https://github.com/kguyaux/tvpaint-avalon.git --recurse-submodules`